Winona Ryder On Losing Virginity, Teenage Drugs, And Those Facial Expressions

 Winona Ryder literally reacted to every word Harbour said, and she had it all: surprise, shock, confusion, happiness, understanding, and acceptance.
 Many social media users argue that the actress deserves an Oscar for that wide-reaching range of emotions.

-The reason Winona Ryder was so emotional during the acceptance speech probably has something to do with her unpreparedness for the Netflix show’s win, or because she had no idea her co-star could deliver such a moving speech.
+The reason Winona Ryder was so emotional during the acceptance speech probably has something to do with her unpreparedness for the Netflix show’s win, or because she had no idea, her co-star could deliver such a moving speech.

 Winona Ryder Watches Superbowl 51 #SuperBowl2017 #Falcons #Patriots #WinonaRyder pic.twitter.com/upRJVP9VPX